 Students take a field trip to our state’s capital, Raleigh, North Carolina.
 Specifically, they may visit the Governor’s Mansion, the State Capitol, the Legislative Building, the Museum of Natural Sciences and/or the Museum of History.

-Grand-buddy Service Project (All Year)
+Grand-buddy Service Project

 It is the hope of the fourth grade teachers that all students will become life-long readers.
 Research has shown that the more you read, the better reader you become.

 We have reviewed the St. Gabriel School Student Handbook with the students and they have signed a pledge stating that they understand and will abide by the school rules.